 Can you imagine what a pleasant shock for Berlioz! considering that for the composition of the Requiem one year earlier he was paid 3,000 francs.

-The movementsHarold in Italy is in four movements, and since I am a rave fan of William Primrose I'd recommend one of his performances, but there are many more.
-Here you can taste a bit of each movement:
+Harold en Italie is in four movements, and since I am a rave fan of William Primrose I'd recommend one of his performances, but there are many more.
+Here are the movement titles:

 in the Mountains